tradergu/tradergu.github.io/_posts/2025-04-27-Wave-Report–May-2025.md

 ---

 ## 🧲 Approaching my Area of Interest (AOI)
+Tickers approaching my areas of interest often exhibit sharp, volatile reactions.
+Sometimes, price breaks down entirely.
+Other times, it begins to form a structure that can evolve into a trade over days, weeks even months.

+When price reaches a high-conviction zone, I often consider aggressive entries—not because the setup is fully confirmed, but to ensure I’m positioned early at key levels while the trade thesis has time to develop.

 ### $JD – Monthly retracement for the next leg higher
 Jindong ($JD) has been building a steady bullish market structure since May 2024.